Los Angeles Times Festival of Books

 The Los Angeles Times Festival of Books is a free, public festival celebrating the written word.
-It is the largest book festival in the United States, drawing approximately 150,000 attendees annually.
+It is the largest book festival in the United States, drawing approximately 85,000 attendees in 2025.
 The festival began in 1996 and is held on the penultimate weekend of April, hosted by the University of Southern California.
 It features vendors, authors, and publishers.
 Among the events are panel discussions, storytelling, and performances for children, as well as the Los Angeles Times book prize ceremony.
 It is well regarded as a celebration of American culture through literature.

-Highlights
+History

 Pre-2009

 In a C-SPAN interview, festival co-founders Narda Zacchino explained that she and her colleague Lisa Cleri Reale were discussing other book festivals around the country one day, to which Zacchino stated that the Los Angeles Times, where they both worked at the time, might have enough publicity to pull one off so long as there was enough effort put into it.
 With a small allocation of funding from each of their departments—as well as the departments of other staff members who committed to their initiative—Zacchino and Reale moved forward with their plans, leading to the first book festival happening in 1996.

 The festival was hosted at the campus of the University of California, Los Angeles until 2010.
 Around that time, University of California officials and event organizers began to disagree on budgetary matters for subsequent iterations of the festival.
 Event organizers wanted to lower expenditures and thus increase profit through various initiatives which University of California officials did not believe they could accommodate.
 Since then, the festival has been indefinitely relocated to the University of Southern California.
 The event was typically held during the last week of April, though it has been moved to the first week to avoid a scheduling conflict with the Fiesta Broadway festival.